-If you have an old domain, such as a Teachable subdomain (yoursite.teachable.com), make sure to redirect the old domain to your new one.
+If you have an old domain, such as a Teachable subdomain, you’ll need to redirect the old domain to your new one.
 You can set this up by using Cloudflare’s Page Rules, and by creating a CNAME record pointing to your Teachable subdomain.
 This process usually takes anywhere from 24-48 hours to fully process and verify.

 When adding your custom domain name in the Domains section of your school admin, check that you have not included www. or http://.
 If you want your website to contain www. before the domain, you need to create a separate CNAME record for that.